-When one of your children is seriously injured, there will be a lot of information to take on board.
-But many children in families affected by TBI report feeling ‘out of the loop’, like their parents are holding back on information and this can make them feel uninvolved and unimportant, even forgotten about.
+When a family member is seriously injured, there will be a lot of information to take on board.
+But many children in families affected by TBI can feel ‘out of the loop’ - like their parents are holding back information.
+This can make them feel uninvolved and unimportant, or even forgotten about.

-It’s natural to worry about bombarding your children with what can seem like scary information, or knowing whether they are old enough to cope with certain information, but generally speaking, honesty is the best policy.
+It’s natural to worry about bombarding your children with what can seem like scary information - or knowing whether they are old enough to cope, but generally speaking, honesty is the best policy.
 If you don’t know the answer to their questions, say so, and perhaps suggest you can ask the doctor together when you next see them.

-Make sure that your children feel like they can talk to you if they have any worries or questions – chances are they will have many!
+Make sure that your children feel like they can talk to you if they have any worries or questions – chances are they’ll have many!

-Sometimes, they might be embarrassed by the new, strange behaviour of their injured sibling, and discussing this behaviour and why it is happening will teach them to explain it to others, and stop them from feeling anxious about talking to friends about the situation.
+Sometimes, they might be embarrassed by the new behaviour of their injured family member, and discussing why they’re behaving this way will teach them how to better explain it to others, and stop them from feeling anxious about speaking to friends about the situation.

-Encourage them to talk about how they are feeling.
-Sometimes talking to other family members can be helpful and will help them to feel like they have a voice.
-Remember there is no shame in feeling sad or worried; it is completely natural to do so when a loved one has suffered a serious injury.
+Encourage them to talk about how they are feeling too.
+Sometimes talking to other family members can be helpful and will help them feel like they have a voice.
+Remember, there is no shame in feeling sad or worried; it’s completely natural to do so when a loved one has suffered a serious injury.

-Set a good example by talking about how you’re feeling about the situation as this can encourage them to open up and discuss their worries with you.
+Set a good example by talking about how you’re feeling, as this can encourage them to open up and discuss their worries with you.

 Maintain a good balance

-As difficult as it may seem, try to maintain a degree of regularity with your other children.
-Make sure they go to school on time, and that their usual life is not interrupted any more than necessary.
-If they go to a swimming club on Monday evenings or Scouts on a Friday evening, try to stick to the same routine so their life is not side-lined.
+As difficult as it may seem, try to maintain a degree of regularity with your children.
+Make sure they go to school on time and that their usual life is not interrupted any more than necessary.
+If they go to a swimming club on Monday evenings or Scouts on a Friday evening, try to stick to the same routine so their life is not sidelined.

-Accepting help from other family members and friends will help you to maintain this equilibrium.
-If someone offers to pick them up from school so you are not rushing between appointments, take them up on it!
-Remember that you and your family need to live your lives too – it will actually help your injured child to adjust if a degree of normal family life is maintained.
+Accepting help from other family members and friends will help you to maintain this balance.
+If someone offers to pick your children up from school so you are not rushing between appointments, take them up on it!
+Remember that you and your family need to live your lives too – it will actually help your injured loved one to adjust if a degree of normal family life is maintained.